samuelfrnk/xOrEncryptor/README.md

 After the encryption is complete there are two new text files "encrypted_data.txt" and "key.txt".
 The original file is gone.
 #### Decription

-1Decryption: From the root directory run the following command.
+From the root directory run the following command:

 ```console
 python3 Main.py decrypt key.txt encrypted_data.txt tryout_file.png